Net-Mist/tensorflow-compiler/README.md

 # tensorflow-compiler
-code to compile tensorflow inside docker
+Code to compile tensorflow inside docker.
+The structure of the project is explained in [this article](https://net-mist.github.io/#/tfcompile)